blasecapital/balcones_train/README.md

 ## What is it?
 **balcones_train** is a TensorFlow and CUDA-based framework for training neural networks on a single, local machine while working with arbitrarily large datasets and enforcing documentation.
 It removes cloud dependency for small to medium-sized projects by chunking data at every stage—cleaning, preprocessing, training, and evaluation—allowing models to handle more data.
 You are only limited by your machine's capacity to store the full dataset in drive and a chunk of training data and model weights in RAM.
 The framework gives you custom control over feature and target engineering, model architecture, and business impact modeling functions for iterative development.
 Reproducibility is built in by storing custom functions, datasets, model architecture, and arguments, keeping models ready for production.

-Blase Capital Management, LLC (a quantitative, Forex trading firm) began work on balcones_train in 2024.
-The framework is currently designed specifically for training trade-signal generating models using timeseries and technical features using exchange rates as the primary data source.
-Opportunities for development include making functions accommodate multi-target models, databases with different primary keys, and expanding into reinforcement learning.
+Blase Capital Management, LLC (a quantitative, Forex trading firm) began work on 'balcones_train' in 2024.

 ## Workflow
 ### 1. Set Up a New Project